Youth sports

-According to WinterGreen Research, the size of the U.S. youth sports market has grown 55 percent since 2010 and is a $15.3 billion market in 2017.

 Benefits of sport

 Participation in organized sports during childhood and adolescence has important benefits for physical, psychological, and social health.
 Sport-based youth development programs outside of school promote a wide range of learning and life skill development.
-Involvement in youth athletics encourages youth to live a healthy and happy lifestyle, foregoing the common issues many youth face such as obesity and depression.
+Involvement in youth athletics encourages young people to live healthy and happy lifestyles, avoiding common issues such as obesity and depression.
 However, sport involvement goes beyond health, other benefits allow them to form and strengthen affective relationships, teach youth to value self-improvement over winning, how to be competitive in a competitive society, and to work culturally with different peers and authorities.
 In the classroom, high school student-athletes are far less likely to drop out of school and 15% more likely to attend college.

 The practice of sport fosters young people's physical and emotional health and builds valuable social connections.
 It also offers opportunities for play and self-expression especially for those young people with few other opportunities.
 Sport also acts as a healthy alternative to harmful actions such as drug abuse, and involvement in crime.
 Beyond the individual, sport involvement cuts barriers that divide societies, making it a powerful tool to support conflict prevention both symbolically on the global level and practically within communities.

+Communication in sport

+Communication plays a critical role in the development and success of youth sport programs.
+Effective communication among youth athletes, coaches, and parents improves team cohesion, facilitates skill development, and creates an environment that promotes physical, social, and emotional growth.

+Types of Communication in Sports

+Verbal communication includes direct instructions, feedback, motivational speeches, and discussions.
+It should be clear, concise, and appropriate for the age and comprehension level of the athletes.
+Nonverbal communication encompasses body language, facial expressions, gestures, and eye contact, which are important for reinforcing verbal messages, showing empathy, and building rapport with athletes.